Skip to main content

 XI.
 "Chartres" (History of the Western Catholic Church 1046-1309)

-After centuries of domination by laypeople (872-1046), at the Synod of Sutri in 1046 the western Catholic church broke free and a new Pope was installed, Clement II.
+After centuries of domination by non-church rulers and society (872-1046), at the Synod of Sutri in 1046 the western Catholic church broke free and a new Pope was installed, Clement II.
 After a succession of similarly reforming popes, in 1073 the Benedictine monk, Hildebrand, part of the Cluny movement for monastic reform, became Pope Gregory VII.
 He continued the trend towards centralisation in the name of reform, declaring the pope as universal bishop and vicar of St Peter (Dictatus Papae, 1075) and purging the church of simony (church positions being bought) and sexual immorality among the clergy.
 Gregory VII's face-off with western Emperor Henry IV, temporarily led to the latter's humiliation, but eventually led to the Pope spending his final years in exile.
-The longstanding controversy over lay investiture was finally resolved at Worms in 1122, at which it was agreed that the secular power conferred only secular benefits on clerics, while spiritual power lay with the church.
-The height of pap
+The longstanding controversy over what was called "lay investiture" (whereby clergy were seen to be appointed with the support of powerful sponsors outside the church) was finally resolved at Worms in 1122, at...

 IX.
 Aachen (the Western Catholic Church, 732-1046)